Dr Eugenia Cacciatori

 Eugenia holds a PhD in Science and Technology Policy and an MSc in Technology and Innovation Management, both from SPRU (University of Sussex).
 She graduated in Industrial Engineering with Management at Politecnico di Milano (Italy).
 Before joining Bayes, Eugenia was Senior Scientist at ETH Zurich and, previously, Assistant Professor at Bocconi University, where she was also a fellow in the research centers CRORA and CROMA.

-Eugenia’s research has been published in journals such as Journal of Management Studies, Organization Studies and Research Policy.
+Eugenia’s research has been published in journals such as the Academy of Management Journal, Journal of Management Studies, Organization Studies and Research Policy.

 - Innovation & Creativity